Harbor Seal

 Across 840 miles, California’s coast is home to over 1700 species.
 Twenty-five million people live along that same coastline.
 Do you know how your ocean neighbors are doing?

-The Report Card informs the public on the state of 30 marine species found in California’s coastal areas.
+The Report Card informs the public on the state of over 30 marine species found in California’s coastal areas.
 Population trends are evaluated across the last 25 years using long-term, publicly available monitoring data.
 Learn about the species’ natural history, threats they are facing, and the actions people are taking to conserve them.

 Haliotis cracherodii